coderofsalvation/hypermediatic/RFC_HYPERMEDIATIC.md

 If we want the web to be inclusive for spatial computing and other future formats (gaming e.g.), we must stop looking at it like a web of textdocuments with bells and whistles.

+# Criteria for a hypermediatic browser or fileformats

+1. scan for words containing `://` or multiple dots and a slash, and present them as navigatable hyperlinks
+2. when possible, convert filenames in documents ('see foo.pdf') to navigatable hyperlinks when they exist in the current filesystem/directory.
+3. (any) fileformats with outbound/embedded links are the focus (not only HTML)
+4. toplevel URLs with an unknown file-extension or mimetype should trigger the fileformat store
+5. Outbound links are supported (like `href` in HTML)
+6. Embedded links are supported (like `src` in HTML)
+7. Tagging/Classifying nodes or items is supported (like `class` in HTML)
+8. Naming nodes or items is supported (like `id` in HTML, or object names in glTF)
+9. Positioning the user in 2D/3D is supported (like a spawn-point in games, or URI Fragment-jump-to-page-position in HTML)

+> Subsets are encouraged too (hypermediatic is a spectrum).
+For example 1 & 2 are nice usecases for terminal/ereaders.

+## Native top-level URL browsin

+1. if an extension or mimetype is unknown
+1. search the fileformat store for supported fileformatviewers (and offer installation)
+1. search the browser extension store for fileformat-related support (and offer installation)

 # Hypermediatic hypermedia vs shallow webbrowsers

 The following feature-stack timeline has introduced lots of good, but also introduced hyperscripted unhyperified websites, causing trending technologies like [htmx.org](https://htmx.org) and native appstores: